 Planning an expansion to Bulgaria comes with the promise of many positive effects — you can hire talented new employees, form important business relationships, and push your company across borders.
 However, you also need to focus on the more difficult aspects, such as setting up your Bulgaria payroll, following employment compliance laws, and running a new company location.

 Fortunately, Globalization Partners can take the stress of expansion off your shoulders and onto our own.
-We’ll use our Employer of Record platform to set up your Bulgaria payroll so that it complies with local laws, then hire employees and assign them to work for you.
+We’ll use our Employer of Record solution to set up your Bulgaria payroll so that it complies with local laws, then hire employees and assign them to work for you.
 All compliance will fall to us instead of you, so you can grow your company without worrying about payroll.

 What Taxation Rules Exist for Payroll?